postgresml/postgresml/pgml-docs/docs/user_guides/setup/distributed_training.md

 		-f dump.sql
 	```

 PostgresML tables and functions are located in the `pgml` schema, so you can safely import your data into PostgresML without conflicts.
+You can also use `pg_dump` to copy the `pgml` schema to other servers which will make the trained models available in a distributed fashion.

 ## Foreign Data Wrappers (10GB - 100GB)